waynodiablo/Oystercard/pills/learning_at_makers.md

 * Some of these learning skills will be general: learning to research, to get information into a format in which you can manipulate it, learning to teach someone else, learning to abstract...

 * Ultimately, learning to to reflect on what you're doing and figure out ways to do it better next time.

-* When does learning to learn stop?
-Never.
-Even very skilled developers spend a lot of their time learning.

 ## Self-led learning